Covalent Bond: Compact Notes for Quick Review

 • A covalent bond is formed between non-metal atoms.

-• It occurs when atoms share electrons to complete their outermost shell.
+• A covalent bond is a bond where two atoms share electrons to complete their outermost shell.

 • The resulting combination of atoms is called a molecule.